 We make sure everything has fresh batteries, works when it is plugged in or will work when needed.
 We check stock on everything from disinfectant to towels - everything is checked well in advance.
 You can download our list here for kidding to see what we stock.

-The pungent aroma of bucks in rut while intriguing to the does, is quite stinky to the rest of us!
+The pungent aroma of bucks in rut while intriguing to the does, is quite stinky to people.

 The does cycle about every 21 days.
 Our does make it easy to tell if they are in heat as they all bellow and call at the fence to the bucks.

-This years breeding, we chose the matings by reading a lot about genetics, studying the pedigrees of our goats.
+This years breeding, we chose the pairing by reading a lot about genetics, their body conformation & studying the pedigrees of our goats.

-As the does came into heat, we chose to put the buck and doe into a neutral pen for breedings.
+As the does came into heat, we chose to put the buck and doe into a neutral pen for supervised breeding.
+We hoped to limit any injury to either the buck or doe and to have a better gauge on their due dates.

 We will be scheduling the veterinarian to ultrasound each doe in about 60 days.
-At that time, we should be able to know how many kids we can expect to be born this coming May.
+At that time, we should be able to know how many kids we can expect this year.